-To: My future self

-From: Myself, a person of moral character

-Subject: Personal integrity
+To: My future self From: Myself, a person of moral character Subject: Personal integrity

 Focal virtues I want to

 Retain Gain

-The central principles and duties I want to guide e my official actions include
+The central principles and duties I want to guide my official actions include

 I want to be like and be known as someone like (select role model and explain choice)

-For inspiration, write yourself a two- or three-ser What will propel you to the office and drive you ntence vision statement reflecting these statements r best efforts?
+For inspiration, write yourself a two- or three-sentence vision statement reflecting these statements.
+What will propel you to the office and drive your best efforts?